 At Homecoming 2007, WMA dedicated a brand new $5M Athletic Center.
 The WMA Board of Trustees raised $3M to secure bond funding for the completion of this project.
 The building features:

 - The Jane McNamara Kelly Center for Strength & Endurance: A state-of-the-art fitness and training room named for late faculty member and coach Jane McNamara Kelly

-- Board of Trustee Conference Room: A large conference room with gas fireplace for meetings and functions
+- Scott B. Jacobs '75 Board Room: A large conference room with gas fireplace for meetings and functions

 - Home team and visiting team locker rooms

 - An updated trainer’s room, office space and equipment rooms